madebits/madebits.github.io/r/linux-csman.md

 sudo csman.sh o container.bin container.bin -co -o 2 ---
 ```

 The `-slots count` option is provided as convenience to create 1024 byte slots.
 If not set, it defaults to `-slots 4`.
 Using `-slots` overwrites `-co -o` (the number used with `-o` needs to be twice the number of slots).
 Use `-slots 0` if you need no slots, or if you do not want to overwrite `-co -o`.
 You need to remember `-slots` count used when container is created and use it also with open command, but you can use always same number.
 If slots is set bigger than `0`, then create command also embeds secret file in first slot.
+If slots count is bigger than one and secret.bin.01, to secret.bin.03 files exists, they are also embedded in other slot.

 ```bash
 # these are same, but only second one embeds secret during create